 Besides, the blockade prevents trading with the outside world and markets in the West Bank and restricts vital reconstruction material from entering.
 Massive fuel shortages have led to power cuts of up to 20 hours, leaving hospitals, schools and small businesses struggling to keep going, and water and sanitation systems often failing.

-80 percent of the population rely on humanitarian aid to survive.
+80 percent of the population relies on humanitarian aid to survive.
 Many key industries have been decimated and 50 percent of youth are unemployed - the highest rate in the world.

 Oxfam in Occupied Palestinian Territory and Israel